MHNewland/TicketGraph/README.md

 </br>

 ## Packages needed
-No pacages will be needed if ran from the "Ticket Graph.exe" file within the "Ticket Graph app" folder.
+No packages will be needed if ran from the "Ticket Graph.exe" file within the "Ticket Graph app" folder, only other file that's needed is a TicketData.db file with an actual database within it.

 Requirements to run the python files within the GraphData foler are listed in "requirements.txt".